Do I Need a Pool Blanket? Complete Cover Benefits Guide

 Solar Covers (Bubble Covers)

 These are the most common and cost-effective option, featuring air-filled bubbles that provide insulation and solar heating.
 Quality varies significantly - look for covers with UV inhibitors and 12-16 mil thickness.
-Premium brands like Daisy and In The Swim offer better durability and heat retention.
+Brands like In The Swim and Sun2Solar offer better durability and heat retention.

 Liquid Solar Covers